LEASE: Offline Preference-based Reinforcement Learning with High Sample Efficiency: Experiments

 \subsubsection{The effect of the number of preference data \texorpdfstring{$N_l$}{Nl} for agent performance}

 Fig. \ref{fig2} indicates that the number of preference data $N_l$ influences the accuracy of the reward model directly. \texttt{URLHF} \cite{yuanuni} trains reward model with $2000$ preference dataset.
 This paper aims to achieve competitive performance with limited preference data, that is, achieve comparable performance with \texttt{URLHF} under a smaller preference dataset.
 We further investigate the impact of the number of preference data on the agent's performance.
 Table \ref{num} compares the agent's performance when the number of preference datasets is $20$ and $100$, using the CQL algorithm for MuJoCo tasks and the IQL algorithm for Adroit tasks.
-This table indicates \texttt{LEASE} can still improve agent performance under a very small preference dataset.
-Notably, the performance gap between $100$ preference data and $20$ preference data is not much.
-This indicates that \texttt{LEASE} has the potential to perform well under a smaller preference dataset.
+This table indicates \texttt{LEASE} can still improve agent performance under a very small preference dataset. \ttx{It is noteworthy that the performance gap between using 100 preference datasets and 20 preference datasets is not substantial.
+This is primarily because the rewards in the D4RL dataset are relatively simple; a small amount of preference data is sufficient to learn a reasonably accurate reward model.
+Coupled with data augmentation, the performance of the reward function can be further improved, thereby enhancing the agent's overall capability.
+This indicates that \texttt{LEASE} has the potential to perform well even with a limited number of preference datasets.}